 You now have everything you need to design a gradient logo; the question is, what are you going to do about it?

-Whether you decide to hire a designer or use a free logo maker to get the job done, you should think ahead of your logo colors and consider creating a gradient logo for your business – both to set yourself apart from the crowd, and to tell the world your business isn’t afraid to be bold.
+Whether you decide to hire a designer or use a logo creator to get the job done, you should think ahead of your logo colors and consider creating a gradient logo for your business – both to set yourself apart from the crowd, and to tell the world your business isn’t afraid to be bold.